-The 15 Best B2B Customer Support Software in 2025
+The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Plain is the best overall B2B customer support software because of its lightning-fast performance, native support for all messaging channels, and API-first approach.
 Support customers across Slack, Teams, Discord, chat, forms, and email from one unified platform with AI-powered everything.